awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 ## How long Amazon Aurora major versions remain available<a name="Aurora.VersionPolicy.MajorVersionLifetime"></a>

- Amazon Aurora major versions are made available at least until community end of life for the corresponding community version\.
+Amazon Aurora major versions remain available at least until community end of life for the corresponding community version\.
 You can use the following dates to plan your testing and upgrade cycles\.
-These dates represent the minimum support period for each Aurora version\.
-If Amazon extends support for an Aurora version for longer than originally planned, we plan to update this table to reflect the later date\.
+These dates represent the earliest date that an upgrade to a newer version might be required\.
+If Amazon extends support for an Aurora version for longer than originally stated, we plan to update this table to reflect the later date\.

 <a name="aurora-version-minimum-eol"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.VersionPolicy.html)

-Before each Aurora major version end of life, we provide a reminder at least 12 months in advance\.
+Before we ask that you upgrade to a newer major version and to help you plan, we provide a reminder at least 12 months in advance\.
 We do so to communicate the detailed upgrade process\.
 Details include the timing of certain milestones, the impact on your DB clusters, and the actions that we recommend that you take\.
 We always recommend that you thoroughly test your applications against new database versions before performing a major version upgrade\.

 After this 12\-month period, an automatic upgrade to the subsequent major version might be applied to any database cluster still running the older version\.
 If so, the upgrade is started during scheduled maintenance windows\.